-The editable values in this window - frequency, transducer depth, ship speed, and relative bearing - only affect the noise levels shown in this window.
-The values used in calculations can be set in the Ship Editor, Sonar Editor, or Sonar Settings tab, as appropriate.
+The values seen this window - frequency, transducer depth, ship speed, and relative bearing - affect the noise levels shown in the window.
+The values as is used in calculations can be set in the Ship Editor, Sonar Editor, or Sonar Settings tab, as appropriate.